 No travel experience is entirely without risks.
 Some of the risks involved in travel to the Cook Islands are as follows.

 Problematic weather & natural calamities: One of the greatest travel risks that international travelers to the Cook Islands face is unpredictable weather.
 Tourists may face flight delays, cancellations, flooding, and dangerous tides during the rainy season.

 Health issues: Don’t forget to pack your bug spray when traveling to these beautiful islands.
 This tropical heaven is prone to vector-borne diseases like dengue fever, malaria, chikungunya, and Zika virus.
 Foreign tourists are also at risk of illnesses like hepatitis A, hepatitis B, and typhoid.
 The U.S. Centers for Disease Control and Prevention (CDC) strongly recommends that travelers to the Cook Islands have themselves vaccinated against these diseases.

 Food and water problems: Food hygiene on the islands is often not on par with international standards.
 Be sure your food is cooked thoroughly before eating, and try to avoid ordering from questionable venues.
 Stick to bottled water, as well.

 Hazardous driving conditions: Renting a bike and exploring these lovely islands may not be as safe as it sounds.
 As a foreigner, you may not be able to navigate the treacherous island roads safely.
 Accidents are common in these remote islands.

 Water hazards: The primary source of excitement on the Cook Islands is its exhilarating adventure water sports.
 Foreign travelers should be careful while enjoying these activities.
 Make sure you check the agency credentials and weather conditions before you go on your joy ride.

 Cook Islands Travel Medical Insurance for International Travelers – FAQs

-Water adventure sports, bike rentals, cave exploration, jungle trails, and fishing expeditions are every traveller’s dream come true.
-But falling ill, having an unfortunate an accident, and hospitalization are all every traveller’s worst nightmare.
+Water adventure sports, bike rentals, cave exploration, jungle trails, and fishing expeditions are every traveler’s dream come true.
+But falling ill, having an unfortunate an accident, and hospitalization are all every traveler’s worst nightmare.